Angela Merkel's quiet rise to power

 "I do not think we can ignore that Europe was fundamentally influenced by the Judeo-Christian tradition, and that a large part of Europe has its roots there," she said.
 "Most of Europe experienced the period of Enlightenment and that was a very important phase in the development of Christianity.
 We cannot simply ignore this and say we are neutral.
 What, then, would be the source of our values?"

-Merkel's internal rivals then realized that "Kohl's girl" is a formidable opponent.
+Merkel's internal rivals then realized that "Kohl's girl" was a formidable opponent.